Space and Time Bounded Multiversion Garbage Collection: Application to Snapshottable Data Structures

 \myparagraph{Applying Our \hedit{MVGC} Scheme.} Operations on snapshottable data structures (obtained by applying the technique in~\cite{WBBFRS21a}) are divided into \emph{snapshot queries}, which use a snapshot handle to answer queries, and \emph{frontier operations}, which are inherited from the original non-snapshottable DS.
 We use our doubly-linked list algorithm (with the memory reclamation scheme from Section~\ref{sec:smr-list}) for each VersionedCAS object's version list, and a range-tracking object \op{rt} to announce timestamps and keep track of required versions by ongoing snapshot queries.
-We distinguish between objects from the original DS (\dnode{}s) and version list nodes (\vnode{}s). \Eric{This sounds a bit weird now that you renamed dnodes to dobjects} \Hao{I changed it back to dnodes to address Eric's comment and save space.} For example, if the original DS is a search tree, the \dnode{}s would be the nodes of the search tree.
+We distinguish between objects inherited from the original DS (\dnode{}s) and version list nodes (\vnode{}s). \Eric{This sounds a bit weird now that you renamed dnodes to dobjects} \Hao{I changed it back to dnodes to address Eric's comment and save space.} For example, if the original DS is a search tree, the \dnode{}s would be the nodes of the search tree.
+See~\cite{arxiv} for the enhanced code of~\cite{WBBFRS21a} with our MVGC scheme.

 At the beginning of each snapshot query, the taken snapshot is announced using \op{rt.announce()}.
 At the end of the query, \op{rt.unannounce()} is called to indicate that the snapshot that it reserved is no longer needed.
 Whenever a \op{vCAS} operation adds a new \vnode{} \C{} to the head of a version list, we \op{deprecate} the previous head VNode \B{} by calling \op{rt.deprecate(B, B.timestamp, C.timestamp)}.
 Our announcement scheme prevents \vnode s that are part of any ongoing snapshot from being returned by \op{deprecate}.